earthly/website/blog/_posts/2022-02-07-golang-grpc-example.md

 <!-- markdownlint-disable MD036 -->
 Welcome back.
 I'm an experienced developer, learning Golang by building an activity tracker.
 Last time I added SQLite persistence.
 Today, I'm going to be porting everything to gRPC.

-If you're curious about gRPC – how it works, when to use it, what example code might look like – well you are in luck because I'm going to be building a grpc client, a grpc server and the protobuf files for my activity tracker.
+If you're curious about gRPC – how it works, when to use it, what example code might look like – well, you are in luck because I'm going to be building a grpc client, a grpc server, and the protobuf files for my activity tracker.
 The full code is on [GitHub](https://github.com/adamgordonbell/cloudservices/tree/v4-grpc).

 ## Why gRPC

-If the main consumer of your service is client side JavaScript or if your project is going to have many clients, some of which you won't control then a JSON based REST service is a great way to go.
-JSON is human readable, its simple to make requests at the command-line or using tools like postman, and its a well understood how to write good REST APIs.
+If the primary consumer of your service is client-side JavaScript or if your project is going to have many clients, some of which you won't control, then a JSON-based REST service is a great way to go.
+JSON is human-readable, it's simple to make requests at the command-line or using tools like postman, and it's well understood how to write good REST APIs.

 However, it has some downsides.
-JSON is a text format, so there is more data to send and it is more expensive to serialize and de-serialize.
-A standardized API specification does exist ( OpenAPI 2.0 aka Swagger 2.0 ) but generating a client and server from the specification is a bit trickier.
+JSON is a text format, so there is more data to send, and it is more expensive to serialize and de-serialize.
+A standardized API specification exists ( OpenAPI 2.0 aka Swagger 2.0 ) but generating a client and server from the specification is tricky.

-gRPC addresses a lot of these issues.
-It's binary format, so its quicker to send.
-It's quicker to serialize and de-serialize and it has better types than JSON.
-But the most important aspect for my little app is that gRPC has code-generation.
-I can describe my service using `.proto` files and use an existing tool to do some of the heavy lifting.
+gRPC addresses a lot of these issues: it's a binary format, so it's quicker to send.
+It's faster to serialize and de-serialize, and it has better types than JSON.
+But, most notably for today, gRPC's `protoc` tool has extensive code-generation abilities.
+So I can describe my service using .proto files and use an existing tool to do some heavy lifting.

 ## Protocol Buffers

-One of the big advantages to gRPC is protocol buffers (protobufs).
-With protobufs you can encode the message semantics of a service in a parsable form that can be shared by the client and the server.
-Protobufs are a platform neutral language for structuring data with built in fast serialization and support for schema migration, which is important if you want to change your message formats without introducing downtime.
-But that's enough talk, let's start building something.
+One of the significant advantages to using gRPC is protocol buffers (protobufs).
+With protobufs, you can encode the message semantics in a parsable form that the client and the server can share.
+Also, protobufs are a platform-neutral language for structuring data with built-in fast serialization and support for schema migration, which is vital if you want to change your message formats without introducing downtime.
+But that's enough talk.
+Let's start building something.

 First thing I'll do is create a message type: